clampz/clampz.github.io/_posts/2018-06-20-practical-bughunting-pt1.md

  }
 ```

-this one is a bit hard to follow but basically its doing some bytes swapping, you can simulate what it does in the python interpreter like so:
+this one may seem confusing to follow but basically its doing some bytes swapping, you can simulate what it does in the python interpreter like so:

 ```python
 >>> x = 0xaabbccdd